Do you want to start an online business?

 Next up?
 Blogging.
 As a blogger, you usually make money from ads, sponsored content, or affiliate deals.

-As with affiliate marketing, you’ll need a lot of traffic before you ever see even the slightest profit.
+As with affiliate marketing, you’ll need a lot of traffic before you ever see even the slightest profit, even with profitable blogging niches.
 Both blogging and affiliate marketing are business models that could take you years to build.

 Freelancing, selling a service, is a way better option.
 Why?
 Because you can get started right away by selling a skill you already have.
 For example, graphic design, writing, or admin.